She Loves Biscotti

 Let’s take a look at the ingredient list of Nutella® -the first ingredient is sugar, followed by palm oil, hazelnuts, cocoa, skim milk, etc… So there is more sugar and oil than any other ingredient.

-Don’t get me wrong, I love Nutella® just as much as the next person.
-It makes a great treat when smothered on bread, as a filling for crescent cookies or making a chocolate pizza.
+Don’t get me wrong; I love Nutella® just as much as the next person.
+It makes a great treat when smothered on bread, filling for croissant cookies or making a chocolate pizza.

 In fact, I don’t trust anyone who tells me they don’t like the stuff, but we need to keep those New Year’s resolutions going — you know, the ones we all made about eating healthier.